DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-29 Meeting Notes.md

 - foliage
 - trees
 - rocks
-- Do it for the vine
+- vines (they'll be used for the playable level space as well as to hang off of the floating islands)
 - Flowers?
 Avernoth flowers?
 Magical flowers 100 emoji

+### More Floating Island Models
+- ...yeah